 These tables from the University of California tell you the ideal temperature ranges for germinating seeds, along with how much time it will take for sprouts to emerge from the soil.

-In addition to warm temperatures, seeds need moist soil to germinate.
+In addition to warm temperatures, seeds need moist (but not soggy) soil to germinate.
 A humidity dome can help you with that.

 This article explains all about seed trays, in case you want to make it easy on yourself if you need to start lots of seeds at once.

 If you get more seedlings that you can reasonably plant, you may have to thin them out – sad, but true.

 No money for seeds?
 No problem!
 You can still start a garden without much money.

 Once your seeds have sprouted into young plants (or after you have bought established plants), it is time to transplant them into the garden!

 This resource from the Old Farmer’s Almanac will tell you when to transplant each crop, depending on where you live.

 Ideally, we could transplant into the garden and never worry about frost.
 However, don’t let cold weather put your gardening plans on ice.